Ballet and Wilderness

 A few marvellous scenes, a few beautiful stories: But let’s ask heretically; what’s the point of it all?
 The question must be allowed and has often been asked.
 Goethe’s much-quoted aphorism: “Nature and art, they seem to flee from each other, and before you know it, they have found each other”, doesn’t really help here.
 What artistic and social added value is generated by “Ballet & Wilderness”?

-In a declaration of intent between the Ministry of the Environment and the Heinz Bosl Foundation from 2018, “Ballet and Wilderness” is described as an “artistic representation of the aesthetic and ethical dimensions of experiencing nature in process protection habitats (wilderness)”.
+In a declaration of intent between the Ministry of the Environment and the Heinz-Bosl-Foundation from 2018, “Ballet and Wilderness” is described as an “artistic representation of the aesthetic and ethical dimensions of experiencing nature in process protection habitats (wilderness)”.
 “This gives the project an overall social dimension”.
 And the declaration of intent continues: “The project partners refer to a line of tradition that, with ballets such as «Giselle» (1841), «Swan Lake» (1877) but also «Afternoon of a Faun» (1912), makes the boundaries between the natural realm and the human world more permeable, a realisation that was brought into circulation in scientific form by Charles Darwin in 1859.
 These basic ideas were also the inspiration for the “Ballet and Wilderness” project.

 But how can “the boundaries between the natural kingdom and the human world be made more permeable” in this relationship?
 Such things are quickly written down, but ultimately remain obscure.
 There is relevant research.
 American scientists (Vucetich et al, 2008) conclude that the “concept of a physical wilderness is fundamentally important for understanding the relationship between human society and the environment”.
-One conclusion from the article is that a certain distance from civilisation enables an empathic focus on the non-human actors of the wilderness and this can help to overcome the divide between humans and nature.
+One conclusion from the article is that a certain distance from civilization enables an empathic focus on the non-human actors of the wilderness and this can help to overcome the divide between humans and nature.
 The refocusing through the shared physical and aesthetic experience of wilderness strengthens both the change of perspective on the big picture, as well as group cohesion, empathy and empathy for one another.

 After a first excursion, including an overnight stay in the national park’s wilderness camp, dancer (and husband of Cullum) Vincent Loermans enthuses: “Wilderness is something very special.
 I suddenly realise that we have become accustomed to so many things that are luxuries that we absolutely don’t need.
 In the city, we imagine we need this and that.
 It’s a great experience to realise how little we need to be truly happy.”